RasmussenLab/vamb/README.md

 python concatenate.py /path/to/catalogue.fna.gz /path/to/assemblies/sample1/contigs.fasta /path/to/assemblies/sample2/contigs.fasta  [ ... ]
 ```

-3. Use your favorite aligner to map each your read files back to the FASTA file:
+3. Use your favorite aligner to map each of your read files back to the FASTA file:

 ```
 minimap2 -d catalogue.mmi /path/to/catalogue.fna.gz; # make index